David-OConnor/pyflow/README.md

 #### *Simple is better than complex* - The Zen of Python

-Pyflow manages Python installations and dependencies.
+Pyflow streamlines working with Python projects and files.
+It's an easy-to-use CLI app with a minimalist API.
+Never worry about having the right version of Python or dependencies.

 ![Demonstration](https://raw.githubusercontent.com/david-oconnor/pyflow/master/demo.gif)